Fellowships & Grants

 In addition to funding, ACC offers logistical and programmatic support to its fellowship and grant recipients.
 The level of support varies by fellowship or grant type and by destination country.
 Support may include recommendations of sites to visit or activities to participate in; personal introductions to relevant contacts; J-1 visa sponsorship for individuals traveling to the U.S.; and access to the global ACC community of alumni and partners.
 ACC has supported over 6,000 exchanges since 1964.
 By combining funding with advice, feedback, and personal introductions, ACC's program builds relationships that strengthen cross-cultural ties beyond the duration of the grant.

 In order to be competitive, applicants must not only be eligible, but must also be a good fit for ACC’s support services, current program priorities, and available funds.
 Please read all the sections below to understand these factors before deciding to submit an application.
 After reading this overview, you will find more detailed guidelines on each fellowship and grant page.
 Applicants who have not studied this information are less likely to submit a competitive proposal.

 These guidelines describe the broad scope of all ACC fellowship and grant programs.
 Within each program, eligibility may be more restricted and may change focus from year to year.
 Program-specific guidelines for the current application cycle can be found on each program page.

 Individual applicants (those applying to the Individual Fellowship, New York Fellowship, and Graduate Scholarship)

-- Must reside in or be citizens of an eligible country / region
+- Must be citizens of an eligible country / region

 - Must be practicing artists, humanities scholars, or arts professionals in an eligible field